Human Trafficking & Exploitation

 The data provided in this release is viewed as an under reporting of NRPF destitution.
 As a result, data is presented on an at least basis.
 We anticipate that actual figures will be much higher and continue work with local authorities on the continual improvement of reporting of this data.

-Now in the fourth reporting year, the data provided by Scottish local authorities demonstrates a year-on-year increase across both the referral and support provided to destitute NRPF households.
+Now in the fifth reporting year, the data provided by Scottish local authorities demonstrates a levelling off of referrals and support for destitute NRPF households following significant increases in previous years.

-• Across all reporting years, referrals and cases supported primarily related to households seeking support under the Children (Scotland) Act.
-In 2023/24, 84% of all cases referred and supported were under Children (Scotland) Act provisions.
-Consistently high referrals under these provisions demonstrates the direct impact the NRPF condition has on child poverty rates in Scotland as a direct result of restricted eligibility for general social welfare provisions.
+• Across all reporting years, both referrals and supported cases have primarily related to households seeking support under the Children (Scotland) Act.
+In 2024/25, 87% of all supported cases were under Children (Scotland) Act provisions.
+Consistently high referrals under these provisions demonstrate the direct impact of the NRPF condition on child poverty rates in Scotland.

 Table 1.
 Referrals under relevant statutory duties